xyhp915/uix/docs/hooks.md

     ($ :div {:ref ref})))
 ```

+> UIx has a built-in linter that will warn you when using JS interop syntax to read and update UIx refs, e.g. `(.-current ref)`.
+There's no reason to use interop syntax when a more idiomatic Atom-like interface is available.

 ## Creating custom hooks

 While custom hooks can be defined as normal functions via `defn`, it's recommended to use `uix.core/defhook` macro when creating custom hooks.